Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 American Express Gold Card vs. Chase Sapphire Preferred

 The Chase Sapphire Preferred has been and continues to be our favorite card for beginners.
 It offers 2X Ultimate Rewards points per dollar spent on travel and dining and 1X point on all other purchases.
 Like Membership Rewards points, Chase Ultimate Rewards are transferable to a number airline partners, some of which overlap, but it also has the most useful hotel partner of any transferable points program — Hyatt.

 Even though the American Express Gold card has a higher annual fee of $250, it really ups the ante on the Chase Sapphire Preferred when you consider the bonus categories — not to mention, the annual airline fee and dining credits.

-That means that with the Amex Gold Card, you’re getting an additional 2X points per dollar at US restaurants, 3X points per dollar at US supermarkets (on the first $25,000 spent per year), and 1X point on airline purchases directly from the airline.
+That means that with the Amex Gold Card, you’re getting an additional 2X points per dollar at restaurants worldwide, 3X points per dollar at US supermarkets (on the first $25,000 spent per year), and 1X point on airline purchases directly from the airline.